selimfirat/bilkent-turkish-writings-dataset/README.md

 - **Original Content Creators**: Students and instructors of Turkish 101 and 102 courses at Bilkent University (2014-2025)
 - **Bilkent University Turkish Department** for creating and publishing the original writings
 - **Bilkent University** for supporting open educational resources and public access
-- **Dataset Compiler**: Selim F. Yilmaz for collecting, processing, structuring, and distributing the dataset
+- **Dataset Compiler**: Selim F. Yilmaz for collecting, processing, and structuring the dataset.

 **Important**: This dataset is a compilation of existing publicly available content.
 The original creative works were authored by Bilkent University students and instructors.
 The contribution of this project lies in the systematic collection, processing, and structuring of this content for research purposes.